timonweb/django-tailwind/README.md

    <h1 class="text-4xl font-bold text-blue-600">Hello Tailwind!</h1>
    ```

-That's it! 🎉 Your Django project now has Tailwind CSS with hot reloading.
+That's it! 🎉 Your Django project now has Tailwind CSS installed and ready to use.

 For configuring automatic page reloads during development, see the [Installation](docs/installation.md) instructions.